ergoplatform/ergodocs/docs/node/platforms/troubleshooting.md

 # Troubleshooting

+## Sync

-## Stuck on 'Active Syncronisation'
+### Stuck on 'Active Syncronisation'

-If your node is stuck on Active Syncronisation with no noticable increase in the height, please attempt the following steps.
+If your node is stuck on Active Syncronisation with no noticeable increase in the height, please attempt the following steps.

-1. Grep your log file using the commands from [here](/commands) to see if there's anything noticably wrong.
+1. Grep your log file using the commands from [here](/commands) to see if there's anything noticeably wrong.
 2. Shut down your instance, take a backup and attempt to restart.
 3. Join the [#node](https://discord.gg/jjRP2uNAv5) channel on Discord for support or open an issue on GitHub.

-## Displays as 'Syncronised' even though it isn't.
+### Displays as 'Synchronised' even though it isn't.

-If your node is displaying as syncronised even though the height does not match the latest one found on [the explorer](https://explorer.ergoplatform.com/).
+If your node is displaying as synchronised even though the height does not match the latest one found on [the explorer](https://explorer.ergoplatform.com/).

-## Is there anyway to revert without resyncing?
+### Is there any way to revert without resyncing?

-The node will attempt to do this itself, but if it fails - there is no way to manually rollback.
+The node will attempt to do this itself, but if it fails - there is no way to manually roll back.

-## My correct address/balance is not displayed

-1. Ensure wallet is syncronised.
-2. Attempt to derive new addresses as per the [swagger](/node/swagger) instructions.
-3. Ensure you derived the additional addresses during sync.
-4. Restore on an alternative wallet.

-## Searching the logs
+### Searching the logs
 Here's some useful log greps

 ```bash